Diabetes Travel Insurance Guide

-If you were to lose your metformin, insulin or other prescribed drugs that you rely on to keep your condition stable, what would you do?
+If you were to lose your medication or other prescribed drugs that you rely on to keep your condition stable, what would you do?
 With a policy that includes cover for diabetes, it’s possible to claim for lost or stolen medication so you can continue with your holiday with little disruption.
 The cancellation and emergency medical assistance section of the policy will also extend to unplanned complications of diabetes, allowing you to claim for out of pocket expenses if you’re unfit to travel or require hospital treatment abroad. (terms and conditions vary).

 Medical Screening Tips